DIGIfusion/enchanted-surrogates/README.md

 2. Restart from save using simulation dir

 ## Coding Style Standards

+The coding standard [PEP8](https://peps.python.org/pep-0008/) should be used.
+This includes for example:
+- Use 4 space indentation
-Classes defined with an uper case first letter and the rest is lower case. variables defined with full words seperated by _ all lower case.
+- Classes defined with an upper case first letter (CamelCase)
+- Variables and functions are defined with full words seperated by _ all lower case
+- Constants on module level in all capital letters

+For good docstring conventions, see [PEP257](https://peps.python.org/pep-0257/).

-All variables that a user might wish to change should be defined in a config file
+All variables that a user might wish to change should be defined in a config file.